-You might wear this on a site visit or when a special speaker comes to class.
-This is casual, but you should still be prepared to meet with alums or keynote speakers, as well as be able to engage in some activity.
+You might wear this on a site visit, when a special speaker comes to class, or possibly alumni networking.
+This look is casual, but remember this look should still reflect your brand as a professional.

 General guidelines for presentable casual:

 - Jeans and khakis are appropriate, as long as they do not have any holes or other large, visible stains.
 Make sure your pants sit on your waist, and are not sagging or too tight.